 - Stir the herbs into the water

-- Cover with a tight fitting lid and let steep until cool
+- Cover with a tight-fitting lid and let steep until cool

 - Store the mixture in a spray bottle and use as needed

 Yarrow is a common plant that grows wild in a variety of places.
 It hosts a number of benefits that most people are not aware of.
-It is excellent for skin health and also makes a powerful insect repellent.
+It is popular for skin health and also reportedly makes a powerful insect repellent.
 So, if you’re looking to tone your skin while simultaneously keeping bugs at bay, Yarrow could be the choice for you.

 Essential Oils That are Effective Against Insects

 When working with essential oils, it is best to start with a couple of drops diluted in a carrier oil.
 Starting small can reduce the risk of skin irritation.
 If you choose to make a spray out of essential oils instead of diluting with a carrier oil, be sure to shake it up well before you use it to ensure even application.

 Essential oils are incredibly concentrated and can be harmful to the skin when used without proper dilution.
 Using essential oils for making homemade bug repellent is quick and straightforward, but it can be harmful if done improperly.